COVID-19 - Bins and recycling

 Bulky waste collections

-From Tuesday 26 May you will be able to book a collection for bulky household items.
+We are providing a normal service and you can book a collection for bulky household items.

 General waste and recycling FAQs